-A Residual Owner who is an individual will be required to include in income a share of Fannie Mae's servicing and guaranty fees.
-Such fees would include any servicing and guaranty fees imposed at the MBS level.
-See "Description of Certificates-Servicing Through Lenders" and "Certain

-Federal Income Tax Consequences" in the MBS Prospectus.
-A deduction for such fees will be allowed to such Owner only to the extent that such fees, along with certain of such Owner's other miscellaneous itemized deductions exceed 2 percent of such Owner's adjusted gross income.
+A Residual Owner who is an individual will be required to include in income a share of the administrative fees of a REMIC Trust, including the servicing and guaranty fees imposed at the level of the Underlying Securities.
+See, for example, "Description of Certificates-Servicing Through Lenders" and "Certain Federal Income Tax Consequences" in the MBS Prospectus.
+A deduction for such fees generally will be allowed to such Owner only to the extent that such fees, along with certain of such Owner's other miscellaneous itemized deductions exceed 2 percent of such Owner's adjusted gross income.
 In addition, a Residual Owner may not be able to deduct any portion of such fees in computing such Residual Owner's alternative minimum tax liability.
-A Residual Owner's share of such fees will generally be determined by (i) allocating the amount of such expenses for each calendar quarter on a pro rata basis to each day in the calendar quarter, and (ii) allocating the daily amount among the Owners in proportion to their respective holdings on such day.
+A Residual Owner's share of such fees generally will be determined by (i) allocating the amount of such expenses for each calendar quarter on a pro rata basis to each day in the calendar quarter, and (ii) allocating the daily amount among the Owners in proportion to their respective holdings on such day.
+Similar rules apply in the case of (i) estates and trusts, and (ii) individuals owning an interest in a Residual Certificate through an investment in a "pass-through entity."
+Pass-through entities include partnerships, S corporations, grantor trusts and non-publicly offered regulated investment companies, but do not include estates, trusts other than grantor trusts, cooperatives, real estate investment trusts and publicly offered regulated investment companies.